mui/material-ui/docs/src/pages/style/links/links.md

 {{"demo": "pages/style/links/Links.js"}}

-However, the link has different default properties than the typography:
+However, the Link has different default properties than the Typography:
 - `color="primary"` as the link needs to stand out.
 - `variant="inherit"` as the link will, most of the time, be used as a child of a Typograpy component.